 - 1. At an oral examination, each student is examined separately. - 2.
 The oral examination is taken by an examiner in the presence of a second examiner. - 3.
-Except for the defence of the master thesis, oral examinations are not public, unless the Examination Board has decided otherwise in a special case.
+Oral examinations are not public unless the Examination Board has decided otherwise in a special case.